RebelCodeBase/sopel-rss/README.md

 Add the feed *\<url\>* to *\<channel\>* and call it *\<name\>*.
 Options may be specified, see Formats and Templates.
 The feed will be read approximately every minute and new items will be automatically posted to *\<channel\>*.

+### rss color &mdash; print colorful color codes

+#### Synopsis: *.rss color

+Print the color code and the name of each color and use the color as background color and print the codes and names for bold, italiv and underline.

 ### rss config &mdash; get or set configuration values

 #### Synopsis: *.rss config \<key\> [\<value\>]*